tholemu/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 |

 ..
-Important:: If you are not getting a **"200 OK"** repsponse, please see a lab assistant before moving on.
+Important:: If you are not getting a **"200 OK"** response, please see a lab assistant before moving on.